Farouk157/Android-Automotive/Embedded_Linux/booting_from_SD_card/README.md

-# booting from the virtual SD_card
+# booting manually from the virtual SD_card

 ## we have created our own virtual SD_card you can check it out from this link